ABOUT THE COOPERATIVE

-Santa Ana is situated in the San Marcos region, in the North-Western highlands of the country.
+Santa Ana is situated in the San Marcos region, in the North-western highlands of the country.
 It is a rural, isolated community of 35 families who speak 5 different languages: Spanish and four Mayan ones.
 The community was established in 1998, after Guatemala’s violent and destructive 36 year-long civil war.
 A group of ex-guerilla fighters, who had spent the better part of their lives in the mountains fighting for their ideals and hopes of a brighter future, decided to reintegrate into civilian society by purchasing an old coffee farm with a low-interest government loan offered as a part of the Peace Accords.

 For a number of years the community flourished.
 With generous international support they built infrastructure and found buyers, and had a healthy coffee business that provided income to make payments on their mortgage and support their families.
 Life as coffee farmers, it turned out, was hard work but another way to live out their revolutionary dreams.

 As has happened with many coffee cooperatives in Guatemala and elsewhere, sadly, success did not last forever.
 First came internal divisions, disagreement over the direction of the community that made it more difficult to work together around a united strategy.
-That’s when the Association of Coffee Producers of Santa Anita (APCASA), the current De la Gente’s partner cooperative consisting of just 8 members, was founded.
+That’s when the Association of Coffee Producers of Santa Anita (APCASA), De la Gente’s current partner cooperative consisting of just 8 members, was founded.

 Then the natural disaster of roya (coffee leaf rust) struck, wiping out the majority of their plants.
 Suddenly, coffee was not a source of hope but an economic disaster.
 Santa Anita’s production suffered heavily and for a while they were unable to export any of their coffee.
 De la Gente has known Santa Anita for a number of years, but our work with them picked up during the crisis.
 With support from the LATA Foundation we were able to fund a nursery for replacement plants.
 Moreover, farmers from Santa Anita were trained on integrated pest management and received agricultural products to protect their plants through our Combat Roya program.